Skip to Main Content

 Information for identifying client 'needs'

-General background information can be found in books and other articles in the library catalogue.
-You can also find general technical information in the engineering technology eBook platform Knovel.
+General background information can often be found in the library catalogue.
+Knovel can be used to find general technical information in engineering technology.

-Government information and reports can also be found in an open web search.
-Remember to be especially thorough when checking the credibility of items found in web searches using something like the CRAAP test.
-Below are some tips for finding more reliable webpages:
+Government information and reports and other non-scholarly resources can be found in an open web search.
+It is especially important to test the credibility of items from open web searches using the CRAAP test